You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 No research funding: It takes a lot of money to do proper studies.
 Groups like the National Institutes of Health aren't likely to help fund a study of something that isn't deemed a health concern.

-It's unlikely that a clear and authoritative answer on rope worm will be available any time soon.
-So, what's the best approach to take?
+Therefore, it's unlikely that a clear and authoritative answer on rope worm will be available any time soon.

 Whether rope worm is a parasite or mucoid plaque isn't the critical issue.
 Instead, what warrants attention is that if you’ve got the rubbery goo in your gut, it may be contributing to poor health.